gnosis/GECO/Proposals/TasitSDK.md

 _Education_

-He did his undergrad at Princeton in Electrical Engineering, and his masters at Harvard in Systems Biology.
+He received a BSE from Princeton in Electrical Engineering in 2008, and he received his Master's degree from Harvard in Systems Biology in 2014.

 ##### Marcelo Morgado

 [LinkedIn](https://www.linkedin.com/in/marcelo-morgado/) // [Medium](https://medium.com/@marcelomorgado) // [GitHub](https://github.com/marcelomorgado)

 Marcelo is a full-stack developer with >5 years of experience and a sysadmin with >10 years of experience.
-He has participated in and lead several software development projects.
-Cryptocurrencies/decentralization and open-source enthusiast.
+He has participated in and lead multiple software development projects.
+He is a cryptocurrencies, decentralization, and open-source enthusiast.

 Marcelo has personally faced the problem that we're trying to solve.
 He participated in a Status Hackathon in September 2018.
-The web app he built is functional but the React Native mobile project still only is a prototype, because he didn't have enough time to build an Ethereum wallet from scratch and then build a dapp during the hackathon.
+The web app he built works and received the 2nd place award at the hackathon.
+However, the associated React Native mobile project still only is a prototype, because he didn't have enough time to build an Ethereum wallet from scratch and then build a dapp during the hackathon.
 He has been following crypto technologies for 4 years now, and he thinks that one of the greatest barrier to the mass adoption of crypto and dapps is the friction with handling private keys, identity, and gas.

 _Education_

-**University of Nicosia**
-DFIN-511 Digital Currencies
-2018 - 2018

-**PUC-Rio** (#1 Brazillian private university - 2018)
-Bachelor’s degree, Information
-Systems
-2006 - 2013
+He recently took a course on Digital Currencies (DFIN-511) at the University of Nicosia in Cyprus.
+In 2013, he received his bachelor's degree in Information Systems from PUC-RIO (the #1 Brazillian private university) in 2013.

 ### Timeline, Milestones and Deliverables